 How Custom LASIK Works

-The surgeon will begin by using the wavefront device to transmit a safe ray of light into your eye.
-The light is then reflected back off the posterior portion of the eye, out through the pupil, and into the abberometry device.
+The ophthalmic technician will begin by using the wavefront device to transmit a safe ray of light into your eye.
+The light is then reflected back off the posterior portion of the eye, out through the pupil, and into the aberrometry device.
 The reflected wave of light is received and arranged into a unique pattern that measures both lower- and higher-order aberrations.

 All of these visual measurements are then displayed as a 3-D map, referred to as a wavefront map.
 This information is then electronically transferred to the laser, and computer-matched to the eye’s position, enabling the surgeon to customize the LASIK procedure to your unique visual requirements.